TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Server-Database.md

     CREATE DATABASE drone_tracking

-To create a table in the database:
+To create tables in the database:

     CREATE TABLE drones
     (